Fluorinated Compounds in Medicinal Chemistry

-The incorporation of a fluorinated substituent on a target molecule can alter many physicochemical (PC) and pharmacokinetic (PK) properties related to the design of therapeutics and agricultural chemicals.
+The incorporation of a fluorinated substituent on a target molecule can alter many physicochemical (PC) and pharmacokinetic (PK) properties related to the design of therapeutics.
 For instance, fluorination typically alters hydrophilicity and lipophilicity, electrostatic and electronic properties, metabolic, thermal and oxidative stability, conformational rigidity, acid/base properties, and binding interactions between the small molecule and the biological target.
-Thus, the ability to access fluorinated compounds is critical for the developing new therapeutics and agrochemical agents.
+Because of these perturbations, the ability to access fluorinated compounds is critical for developing new therapeutics and agrochemical agents.

 Decarboxylative Strategies for Fluoroalkylation

 Fluorinated Peptidomimetics for Delivering Peptides into the Central Nervous System